Proteusiq/huggingfastapi/README.md

 ![huggingfastapi](hf.png)
 How to server Hugging face models with FastAPI, the Python's fastest REST API framework.

-Project structure for development and production.
+The minimalistic project structure for development and production.

 Installation and setup instructions to run the development mode model and serve a local RESTful API endpoint.